LOCATION BISCOE NC

 TYPICAL PEDON: Biscoe silt loam (in an area of Biscoe-Secrest complex, 2 to 6 percent slopes), on a concave 2 percent slope in a cut-over area newly planted to loblolly pine.
 (Colors are for moist soil, unless otherwise indicated)

-A--0 to 7 centimeters (about 0 to 3 inches); black (2.5Y 2.5/1) silt loam; moderate very thick platy parting to weak fine angular blocky structure; friable; nonsticky, nonplastic; many fine and medium roots and common coarse roots throughout; 2 percent fine subrounded quartz gravel; very strongly acid, pH 4.5, Hellige-Truog; clear smooth boundary.
-(2 to 15 centimeters thick, about 0 to 6 inches)
+A--0 to 8 centimeters (0 to 3 inches); black (2.5Y 2.5/1) silt loam; moderate very thick platy parting to weak fine angular blocky structure; friable; nonsticky, nonplastic; many fine and medium roots and common coarse roots throughout; 2 percent fine subrounded quartz gravel; very strongly acid, pH 4.5, Hellige-Truog; clear smooth boundary.
+(0 to 15 centimeters (0 to 6 inches) thick)

-BE--7 to 20 centimeters (about 3 to 8 inches); pale yellow (2.5Y 7/3) silt loam; moderate very thick platy parting to weak fine angular blocky structure; friable; nonsticky, slightly plastic; many fine and medium and common coarse roots throughout; few fine and medium tubular pores; 5 percent medium faint light gray (2.5Y 7/2) iron depletions; 25 percent medium and coarse prominent brownish yellow (10YR 6/6) masses of oxidized iron; 2 percent fine subrounded quartz gravel; positive reaction to alpha,alpha-dipyridyl; very strongly acid, pH 5.0, Hellige-Truog; clear wavy boundary.
-(0 to 18 centimeters thick, about 0 to 7 inches)
+BE--8 to 20 centimeters (3 to 8 inches); pale yellow (2.5Y 7/3) silt loam; moderate very thick platy parting to weak fine angular blocky structure; friable; nonsticky, slightly plastic; many fine and medium and common coarse roots throughout; few fine and medium tubular pores; 5 percent medium faint light gray (2.5Y 7/2) iron depletions; 25 percent medium and coarse prominent brownish yellow (10YR 6/6) masses of oxidized iron; 2 percent fine subrounded quartz gravel; positive reaction to alpha,alpha-dipyridyl; very strongly acid, pH 5.0, Hellige-Truog; clear wavy boundary.
+(0 to 18 centimeters (0 to 7 inches) thick)

-Bt--20 to 53 centimeters (about 8 to 21 inches); light yellowish brown (2.5Y 6/3) silty clay loam; moderate medium angular blocky structure; friable; slightly sticky, moderately plastic; common fine, medium, and coarse roots throughout; few fine and medium tubular pores; 10 percent medium and coarse distinct light gray (2.5Y 7/1) iron depletions; 10 percent medium and coarse prominent brownish yellow (10YR 6/8) and 10 percent medium and coarse prominent red (2.5YR 4/6) masses of oxidized iron; 5 percent faint clay films on faces of peds; 2 percent fine subrounded quartz gravel; very strongly acid, pH 5.0, Hellige-Truog; gradual wavy boundary.
-(23 to 58 centimeters thick, about 9 to 23 inches)
+Bt--20 to 53 centimeters (8 to 21 inches); light yellowish brown (2.5Y 6/3) silty clay loam; moderate medium angular blocky structure; friable; slightly sticky, moderately plastic; common fine, medium, and coarse roots throughout; few fine and medium tubular pores; 10 percent medium and coarse distinct light gray (2.5Y 7/1) iron depletions; 10 percent medium and coarse prominent brownish yellow (10YR 6/8) and 10 percent medium and coarse prominent red (2.5YR 4/6) masses of oxidized iron; 5 percent faint clay films on faces of peds; 2 percent fine subrounded quartz gravel; very strongly acid, pH 5.0, Hellige-Truog; gradual wavy boundary.
+(23 to 58 centimeters (9 to 23 inches) thick)

-Btg--53 to 58 centimeters (about 21 to 23 inches); light brownish gray (2.5Y 6/2) silty clay; moderate coarse angular blocky structure; firm; moderately sticky, moderately plastic; few fine and medium roots between peds; 10 percent coarse distinct light yellowish brown (2.5Y 6/4) and 2 percent medium prominent light red (2.5YR 6/6) masses of oxidized iron; 10 percent distinct clay films on faces of peds; 2 percent fine subrounded quartz gravel; very strongly acid, pH 5.0, Hellige-Truog; abrupt irregular boundary.
-(0 to 33 centimeters thick, about 0 to 13 inches)
+Btg--53 to 58 centimeters (21 to 23 inches); light brownish gray (2.5Y 6/2) silty clay; moderate coarse angular blocky structure; firm; moderately sticky, moderately plastic; few fine and medium roots between peds; 10 percent coarse distinct light yellowish brown (2.5Y 6/4) and 2 percent medium prominent light red (2.5YR 6/6) masses of oxidized iron; 10 percent distinct clay films on faces of peds; 2 percent fine subrounded quartz gravel; very strongly acid, pH 5.0, Hellige-Truog; abrupt irregular boundary.
+(0 to 33 centimeters (0 to 13 inches) thick)

-Cr--58 to 104 centimeters (about 23 to 41 inches); soft argillite; fractured at intervals of 10 to 45 centimeters (about 4 to 18 inches); moderately cemented; high excavation difficulty; few widely spaced seams of light brownish gray (10YR 6/2) silty clay in cracks; abrupt smooth boundary.
+Cr--58 to 104 centimeters (23 to 41 inches); soft argillite; fractured at intervals of 10 to 46 centimeters (4 to 18 inches); moderately cemented; high excavation difficulty; few widely spaced seams of light brownish gray (10YR 6/2) silty clay in cracks; abrupt smooth boundary.

-R--104 centimeters (about 41 inches); hard argillite; fractured at intervals of 45 to more than 100 centimeters (about 18 to 39 inches); strongly cemented; very high excavation difficulty.
+R--104 centimeters (41 inches); hard argillite; fractured at intervals of 46 to more than 99 centimeters (18 to 39 inches); strongly cemented; very high excavation difficulty.

 TYPE LOCATION: Montgomery County, North Carolina; about 4.0 miles south of Troy on Secondary Road 1005; 122 meters (about 400 feet) north of the intersection with Secondary Road 1549 on Secondary Road 1005; 244 meters (about 800 feet) west of road in cut-over.
-USGS Troy, NC topographic quadrangle; latitude 35 degrees 18 minutes and 17.4 seconds N. and longitude 79 degrees 53 minutes 55.8 seconds W.
+USGS Troy, North Carolina topographic quadrangle.

 RANGE IN CHARACTERISTICS:

-Depth to top of argillic horizon: 13 to 36 centimeters (about 5 to 14 inches)
+Depth to top of argillic horizon: 13 to 36 centimeters (5 to 14 inches)

-Depth to seasonal high water table: 15 to 46 centimeters (about 6 to 18 inches) (perched) for 3 to 5 months (November to March)
+Depth to seasonal high water table: 15 to 46 centimeters (6 to 18 inches) (perched) for 3 to 5 months (November to March)

 Soil Reaction: Very strongly acid to moderately acid throughout, unless limed.